-New Edited Volume In Press: The Multilevel Politics of Trade, edited by Jörg Broschek and Patricia Goff.
+New Edited Volume: The Multilevel Politics of Trade, edited by Jörg Broschek and Patricia Goff.
 Toronto: University of Toronto Press 2020.

 January 20, 2020